nelson-social/community/ExtendedDescription.md

+# nelson.social

+## Server Rules

+nelson.social is an online space dedicated to the community of Nelson, BC.
+Please carefully read our Terms of Use as set out on this page before using this online space.
+These terms govern your use of the nelson.social online space and by using the nelson.social online space, you agree to be bound by these terms.

+At a high level, in order to create and maintain an active account and use the nelson.social online space, you agree:

+1. not to do anything you would not do in Oso Negro Coffee ☕️;
+2. to acknowledge that Nelson is on the unceded territory of the Sinixt Peoples ✊🏾;
+3. to comply with the Code of Conduct (https://nelson.social/about/more#code-of-conduct) 💖🏳️‍⚧️🏳️‍🌈; and
+4. to keep Nelson wonderfully, genuinely, uncannily, [insert your own adjective] Nelson ⛷🏔🛶🦄🧜🏾‍♀️💃☮️🧘🏽‍♀️✌🏼🪴

 ## About

 Welcome to nelson.social, an online space dedicated to the community of Nelson, BC!
 We’re excited to build a place where people from all walks of life can come together to share ideas and passions, build connections, or just hang out and chat.